 This view shows defender Bernard Lawson (whose son David also played for the club in the 1970s) in training in about 1952, in front of the Ford End Road goal.
 Behind him can be seen the new players’ tunnel that was built in that year to link up with the new dressing room block, whose back wall can be seen behind the terracing.
 It was said that Ronnie Rooke, player manager at the time, was responsible for the design of the dressing rooms and modeled them on those at Highbury.
 In 1954, as shown by the next photograph, this terrace was extended backwards and roofed with a concrete cover, screening the dressing room block.
 Note the two eagles on either side of the tunnel, which became a well-known fixture, and also what looks like another eagle on the wall at the back.
 When this end was roofed over, a small wooden balcony, seating about six people, was built above the tunnel at the back.
 It may have been intended originally for reserves to sit in but it became a highly prized vantage point for small boys during matches.
 Is that Charlie Bicknell looking out over the gate on the right?

-This is the only press photograph I have been able to find from the years covered here which gives any kind of view of the original main stand, built in 1922 and replaced in 1956 by the “new” stand.
-(For another view, taken in the 1930s, see the article about the ground on the Annex site at https://sites.google.com/site/oldeaglespics/home/eagles-1908-39-annex).
+This is one of the few press photographs I have been able to find from the years covered here which gives any kind of view of the original main stand, built in 1922 and replaced in 1956 by the “new” stand.
+(For another view, taken in the 1930s, see The story of the Eyrie, 1908-39).
 It seems strange that whereas after the new stand was built the photographers produced many action shots with it as a backdrop, there seem to be so few of the old one-perhaps it has something to do with light angles (the sun will have been in that direction in the afternoons) and relative roof heights.
 Anyway, this will have to suffice; the old stand seated only 400 so there probably isn’t a lot more of it out of shot, and it seems to have been flanked by quite long sections of banked up open terracing on either side.
 Until new dressing rooms were built behind the Ford End Road goal in the early 1950s, there were some primitive dressing rooms behind this stand which, according to recollections in The Eyrie Roar (1999), had a bath only big enough for two players at a time.
 Before these were added in 1931, even this luxury was missing and the players changed at the Horse and Groom in Ford End Road.
 This picture was taken at the 1955/6 pre-season trial and shows Peter Whiffin, an amateur centre forward who made a single first team appearance in the previous season, being tackled by Billy Cooke, with Bob Craig in attendance.

 [Many thanks to Barry Stephenson of Bedfordshire Libraries for his help in reproducing this photograph]